-The proposed location is in an attainment area for NO_X , CO, PM10, and SO_X .
-As shown by the AAQA summary sheet in Appendix D, the proposed equipment will not cause a violation of an air quality standard for NO_X , CO, PM10, or SO_X .
+As shown above and by the AAQA summary sheet in Appendix D, the proposed equipment will not cause or significantly contribute to a violation of a State or National AAQS.
 Therefore, this project is not expected to cause or make worse a violation of an air quality standard.